What Is Retrofit? A Homeowner’s Guide to Improving Energy Performance in Existing Homes

 Reduced disruption down the line

-Seamless integration of energy systems like MVHR or heat pumps
+Better integration of energy systems like MVHR or heat pumps

-Long-term performance and comfort
+Improved long-term performance and comfort

 If you're planning a house extension, conversion loft, or internal reconfiguration, it's the ideal time to include retrofit upgrades.
 Combining these projects saves on cost and disruption while future-proofing your home.